g-lok/gs-dotfiles/README.md

 ## Contributing

-I would much prefer if this were a community effort to figure out what YOU want on your systems, and I could really use you `bash` wizards out there to help maintain this, because this was NOT fun to write (Bash is trash for scripting and you all know it).
+I would much prefer if this were a community effort to figure out what YOU want on your systems, and I could really use you `bash` wizards out there to help fix it up while I plan out the refactor, because this was NOT fun to write (Bash is trash for scripting and you all fucking know it).
 You know the drill: file an issue for bugs or Feature Requests if there isn't already one there, be respectful, and fork it/open a PR if you have something to fix or add.

 Just know that I have a lot on my plate and I don't have a lot of time to keep my eye on this, but I'll do my best.

+Also, it pains me that I have have to say this, but NO AI SLOP PLEASE.
+This is a no-clanker, artisinal, hand crafted coding zone here.

 Thank you.